AngeloFilaseta/dsrt-2024-distributed-monitoring/README.md

 - Upgrade pip to the latest version: `pip install --upgrade pip`;
 - Install the requirements: `pip install -r requirements.txt`.

-First of all clone the repository and navigate to the project directory:
+First of all, clone the repository and navigate to the project directory:

 ```console
 git clone https://github.com/AngeloFilaseta/dsrt-2024-distributed-monitoring.git